LBPHacker/R216/manual.md

 ### Asynchronous I/O protocol

-The fact that the R2 doesn't block when checking for attention requests or raw data on a port might by scary at first, but everything can be done with non-blocking instructions too.
+The fact that the R2 doesn't block when checking for attention requests or raw data on a port might be scary at first, but everything can be done with non-blocking instructions too.
 In fact, the thing that should give you the most trouble is synchronising up the computer and the peripheral (which may be another computer).
 This section won't tell you how to solve every problem